Azure/static-web-apps-cli/readme.md

 ## Disclaimer

-SWA EMU is still in alpha preview and not yet ready for prime time.
+SWA EMU is still in developer preview and not yet ready for prime time.
 You will encounter issues, so please report them or help us fix them.
 Your contributions will be very appreciated 🙏

 ## Quick start